 In a year of mighty political upheaval, the Times used a remarkable series of ads to urge consumers to value, and pay for, the truth that journalism uncovers.

+Play around with different colours to create different "feel".
 Colorful or colorless depends on the desire design outcome.
-For a smooth transitions, colour matching is crucial.

 Using the gradient to create different colour tones and shadows.
 With shadows, we can create a 3D effects.
 It could also be used to bring life to a dull background.

 Information can be easily misunderstood if there are no spacing.
 A good spacing can also lead audience to the part where you want them to focus at.

 It could be a usual shape or a combination of shapes to form other unique shape or just a outline.

 We can draw a few lines without completing the shape.
 Let your audience visualize and complete the shape.
 Our brains are good in completing shapes to something we are familiar with.
 This is just how our brain works.